liuwell/rapvis/README.md

 ***
 #### Dependency
-Sevral external software were needed for rapvis:
+Sevral external software were depended for rapvis:

   + trimmomatic
   + hisat2